adarsh1chand/Quantum-Cellular-Automata/README.md

    Note, that at the extreme values of <code>S</code> (upper bound and lower bound of each interval mentioned in the rules above), the cell will behave like vanilla      version, hence this is a natural extension of the vanilla version to continuous domain.
 However, other custom modifications are possible.

 ### Quantum version
 When extending to quantum domain, one natural idea can be to allow the state of a cell to be a quantum state and evolution of the cell is governed by unitary operators.
-While this is perfectly reasonable extension has been already researched in literature<sup>[[1]](https://arxiv.org/pdf/1902.07835)</sup>
+While, this is a perfectly reasonable extension and some of the variants have been already mentioned in literature<sup>[[1]](https://arxiv.org/pdf/1902.07835), [[2]](https://arxiv.org/pdf/1010.4666.pdf)</sup> we take a slightly different approach here. <br>

+Firstly, the state of the cell in the quantum version is represented by the full 3-tuple (all three RGB values) which are scaled (scaled to make values between 0 and 1) expected values of Pauli X, Pauli Z and Pauli Y respectively in the *Qiskit* version and Pauli Y, Pauli Z, Pauli X respectively in the *Cirq* version.
+Although, note that even in the quantum version of the simulation the user is able to change only the first coordinate (or the Red color value) of a cell's state (color).
+In other words, a cell's state in the quantum version is loosely, the state tomography result for a single qubit upon measurement.
+The scaling is done as <code>(1 - <P>)/2</code> where, <code>P</code> is any single qubit Pauli out of X, Y, Z. <br>

 The rules of the evolution are based on custom defined Hamiltonian, which is based on the moore neighbourhood of a cell, but can easily be extended to other hamiltonians based on different neighbourhoods. <br>
-All the code is in a single python notebook.<br>

 **Controls**:
 - <code>W</code>, <code>A</code>, <code>S</code>, <code>D</code> to move to up, left, right, down.
 - <code>BACKSPACE</code> to reset the grid to last configuration.